MarioIsAwesomeYT/PS3Store/README.md

 -----Notice-----
 Want your app to be in the store?
-Send me a link to the pkg file, list the version, title, and developer in order to be vertified to be added to PS3Store.
+Send me the pkg file, list the version, title, and developer in order to be vertified to be added to PS3Store.